TheArtling/elasticsearch-fixtures/README.md

 This tool is optimized to be used with `Django` and `pytest`.

-It allows you to write unittests for your application and write documents into your Elasticsearch (ES) instance as test-fixtures.
+It allows you to add documents to a test-index in yout Elasticsearch instance when you run your unittests.

 With `elasticsearch_fixtures` you can do something like this: